lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ## Open fastai Deep Learning Software from Github in Container

 Now open the windows console and clone the fastai repository to C drive, or another local disk.
-Do not use Google Drive or H Drive (mounted) or you will have container mount permission difficulties later.
+Better to avoid Google Drive and H Drive (mounted) or you may have container mount permission difficulties later.
 This repository contains [Jeremy Howard's](https://en.wikipedia.org/wiki/Jeremy_Howard_(entrepreneur)) fantastic fastai course delivered at UQ in 2022.

 {% include codeHeader.html %}
 ```console